Skip to content

 pipe.incr("stats:unique_users")

-results: List[int] = pipe.execute()
+results: list[int] = pipe.execute()

-print(f"Visits: {results[0]}, Unique users: {results[1]}")
+logger.info(f"Visits: {results[0]}, Unique users: {results[1]}")

 except CacheError as e:

-print(f"Redis pipeline error: {e}")
+logger.error(f"Redis pipeline error: {e}")